yayorbitgum/Learning/ISS_Tracker/README.md

 # Installation instructions (for now):
 - Install the modules listed in requirements.txt.
 - Download two database csv text files (around 655mb zipped, ~3gb unzipped) and unzip them into the GeoLocationInfo folder, as shown in here on github.
+These are required for showing current geographical locations that the ISS is flying directly above within a certain tolerance of degrees/kilometers.
   - US locations (National File): https://www.usgs.gov/core-science-systems/ngp/board-on-geographic-names/download-gnis-data
   - Global locations (separated by feature class): https://geonames.nga.mil/gns/html/namefiles.html
 - Use the hdf5_converter.py script I made to convert the unzipped text files to hdf5 format for fast reading.